teambit/docs/docs/add-and-isolate-components.md

 ```

 In this example, the package `left-pad` is in the project's `node_modules` directory.
 The package version range is in the project's `package.json` file.
 The file `hello-world.js` requires the package `left-pad`.

-Let's track the `hello/world` component and follow Bit's steps to resolve dependencies.
+we track the `hello/world` component:

 ```bash
 $ bit add src/hello-world.js src/index.js --id hello/world